Giesbrt/Automaten/src/default-config/styling/STYLING.md

     thick::*, thin::*
 }; // Remember the ;
 ````

+If you use a ::default after the theme::color_type, you define your style as the default for theme::color_type.
+There can only be one default per color type so be careful with this.

+``for adalfarus::thick::dark::default``

 Moving on we now just define the placeholders.
 QPalette is an "object" with multiple color attributes so it's defined a bit differently, here's an example: